colineablin/kr1920/Project The new surf world champion.md

 As we have associated each country to a fixe variable, we can’t do it with all the other attributs (First Name, Last Name and Figures).

-In order to respect that, we have to use the predicate « permuation »
+In order to respect that, we have to use the predicate « permutation »
 ```
 is_permutation(Xs, Ys) :-
   msort(Xs, Sorted),